Top 10 Best Classic Rock Albums of All Time

 Revolver includes musical innovations like Eleanor Rigby and Tomorrow Never Knows, and brilliant songwriting like Here, There and Everywhere and I'm Only Sleeping.
 While it's not the most recognized or the most influential, it is among the Beatles' best albums and should be high in the top ten.

-This album should be higher up.
-From the epic Shine On You Crazy Diamond to songs like Wish You Were Here and Have a Cigar, this album is awesome in every way.
+This album should be ranked higher.
+From the epic Shine On You Crazy Diamond to tracks like Wish You Were Here and Have a Cigar, this album is awesome in every way.

 It should be number 2.
 Exceptional music.
 Outstanding in every aspect.
 It definitely has to be ranked much higher.